 Stuart Appleby's Golf Swing

-Stuart Appleby's golf swing is has long been marveled at for its simplicity and power.
+Stuart Appleby's golf swing has long been marveled at for its simplicity and power.
 It's such a simple movement, but done with such great dynamism and athleticism, that Stuart makes a lot of complicated things seem very, very simple.

 Stuart Appleby - AddressStuart Appleby - Address